MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 The Azure Lustre CSI Driver can automate the client software and mount tasks.
 The driver provides a CSI controller plugin as a deployment with two replicas (by default, this can be customized) and a CSI node plugin as a daemonset.

-To use the Azure Managed Lustre CSI Driver for Kubernetes, follow these basic steps:
+To use the Azure Managed Lustre CSI Driver for Kubernetes, follow these steps:

 1. Plan your [network architecture](#provide-subnet-access-between-aks-and-azure-managed-lustre).

-   Because the Azure Managed Lustre system operates inside a private subnet, you need to make sure your Kubernetes system can access that subnet.
-Read [Provide subnet access to the Azure Managed Lustre cluster](#provide-subnet-access-between-aks-and-azure-managed-lustre) for the supported options.
+   Because the Azure Managed Lustre system operates within a private subnet, you must make sure your Kubernetes system can access that subnet.
+For supported options, see [Provide subnet access to the Azure Managed Lustre cluster](#provide-subnet-access-between-aks-and-azure-managed-lustre).

+   > [!TIP]
-   **TIP:** Network access is easier to configure if your Azure Managed Lustre file system is in the same subscription and virtual network (VNet) as your Azure Kubernetes Service system.
+   > Network access is easier to configure if your Azure Managed Lustre file system uses the same Azure subscription and virtual network (VNet) as your Azure Kubernetes Service system.

 1. Create an [Azure Managed Lustre](create-file-system-portal.md) file system.